 Halloween Dementia Safety Checklist

-Here’s the checklist, just click on it to download, save and print, why not PIN it and share with your friends!
+Here’s the checklist, just click on it to download, save and print it.
+Read on for the full guide.

 How to Ensure a Safe and Spooky Celebration for Your Loved One